andrewmunsell/lfx/README.md

 The constructor must accept an object containing options for the animation.

-### render(Buffer, Number)
+### render(Number)

 **Parameters**

-- `Buffer` - Buffer to render the animation from onto.
-This object must be modified.
 - `Number` - Delta time (change in time) since the last render call in milliseconds

-The render method must render the current animation onto the `Buffer` passed to it.
-The `Buffer` passed must be modified and no object or variable may be returned.
+The render method must render the current animation onto the LFX Light Manager instance passed to it during initialization.
+See the documentation for the LFX Light Manager for more information on the methods available to the animations.

 ### setOptions(Object)